Sifat-Ikram/xai-insight-studio/README.md

-# Xai — Intelligence Workspace
+# Xai — Insight Studio

 A high-fidelity intelligence platform prototype built with **Next.js 15**, **Three.js**, and **GSAP**.
 This project demonstrates the transformation of raw data into structured intelligence through immersive motion design and performance-optimized 3D interactions.